 Step 5: Fix Permalinks

-If you have a separate WordPress install in the root directory, then the .htaccess files of your subdirectory will cause conflict.
-This will result in 404 errors on your website.
+If you already have a separate WordPress installation in the root directory, you might run into an issue where the .htaccess file in your subdirectory causes a conflict.
+This can lead to frustrating 404 errors on your new subdirectory website.

 # BEGIN WordPress